 In this article, we look at whether it makes financial sense for companies to make further MediSave Account contributions for their employees through the Additional MediSave Contribution Scheme (AMCS).

 What Is The Additional MediSave Contribution Scheme (AMCS)?

-The Additional MediSave Contribution Scheme is a voluntary scheme for private sector employers to contribute more to the MediSave Account of their Singapore citizen and permanent resident employees.
+The Additional MediSave Contribution Scheme (AMCS) is a voluntary scheme for private sector employers to contribute more to the MediSave Account of their Singapore citizen and permanent resident employees.

-Benefits Of The Additional MediSave Contribution Scheme
+Benefits Of The Additional MediSave Contribution Scheme (AMCS)

-Companies can also go beyond their legal duties to help their employees reach the Basic Healthcare Sum (BHS) earlier, giving them peace of mind that they have the funds for basic subsidized healthcare in their old age.
+Companies can also go beyond their legal duties to help their employees reach the Basic Healthcare Sum (BHS) earlier, giving them peace of mind that they have the funds for basic subsidised healthcare in their old age.